Lachtan1/haptic-feedback-sample-ios/README.md

 # Haptic Feedback Sample Project

-This is an sample project demonstrating how to trigger haptic feedback on compatible iOS devices.
+This is a sample project demonstrating how to trigger haptic feedback on compatible iOS devices.